 - If you are using a space heater, plug it directly into the wall and not by way of an extension cord or power strip, and do not plug any other electrical devices into that outlet

 Adjusters International Basloe, Levin & Cuccaro wants to make sure your home is properly winterized to avoid property damage.
-If the unexpected happens, and your home suffers from a pipe bursting and flooding occurring, a roof collapse, or a fire, contact us for immediate professional assistance with your property damage insurance claim.
+If the unexpected happens, and your home suffers from a pipe bursting and flooding occurring, a roof collapse, or a fire, contact our licensed public adjusters for immediate professional assistance with your property damage insurance claim.
 We represent only you, not the insurance company.
 Our experience and resources are unmatched in helping insured families and individuals maximize their claim to recover sooner.